-If you are a traveller from mainland China or Iran or another high risk country/region, or think you may have been in close contact with a confirmed case of coronavirus, special restrictions apply to you.
+If you are a traveller from mainland China or Iran, or think you may have been in close contact with a confirmed case of coronavirus, special restrictions apply to you.
 You must isolate yourself, which means you stay at home and do not attend public places, including work, school, childcare or university.
 For the latest advice on who needs to isolate, go to www.health.gov.au